tian-chan/hugo-academic/content/publication/when-do-teams-generate-valuable-inventions-the-moderating-role-of-invention-integrality-on-the-effects-of-expertise-similarity-network-cohesion-and-gender-diversity/index.md

   - Haibo Liu
   - Steffen Keck
   - Wenjie Tang
-publication: Production and Operations Management
+publication: accepted in Production and Operations Management
 abstract: "Research has demonstrated that certain team composition factors—high expertise similarity, high network cohesion, and mixed-gender teams—have predominantly negative effects on the teams’ invention outcomes.
 Yet these